GovTechSG/techpass-user-docs/docs/glossary.md

 This is an Identity & Access Management (IAM) and a single sign-on(SSO) solution to seamlessly access services such as Singapore Government Technology Stack(SGTS) and GCC.

-For more information on how to get a TechPass account and onboard to it, see [Onboard to TechPass](onboard-to-techpass.md).
+For more information on how to get a TechPass account and onboard to it, see the [Onboard to TechPass](onboard-to-techpass.md) page.

 <a id="techpass-id">